Joko Widodo: Governor of Jakarta

-In healthcare, Jokowi introduced a universal health care program, the 'Healthy Jakarta Card' (Kartu Jakarta Sehat, KJS).
-It involved an insurance program provided through state-owned insurance company PT Askes Indonesia (Persero) and a plan to regulate health charges for treatment for over 20,000 services and procedures.
-The program was criticised for confusion over details of the implementation and long queues, though Jokowi defended it and counselled patience.
-In education, Jokowi launched the 'Smart Jakarta Card' (Kartu Jakarta Pintar, KJP) on 1 December 2012 to help needy students.
-It gives an allowance that can be withdrawn from ATMs for buying school needs such as books and uniforms.
+In healthcare, Jokowi introduced the universal healthcare programme known as the 'Healthy Jakarta Card' (Kartu Jakarta Sehat, KJS).
+It combined an insurance scheme administered through the state-owned insurer PT Askes Indonesia (Persero) with a plan to regulate treatment charges for more than 20,000 services and procedures.
+The programme was criticised over confusion in its implementation and long queues, though Jokowi defended it and urged patience.
+In education, he launched the 'Smart Jakarta Card' (Kartu Jakarta Pintar, KJP) on 1 December 2012 to assist students from low-income families.
+The card provided an allowance that could be withdrawn from ATMs to pay for school needs such as books and uniforms.

-His administration's other notable policies include a system of bureaucratic recruitment called lelang jabatan (lit. 'auction of office position'), giving every civil servant the same opportunity to achieve a certain position by fulfilling the required qualifications, regulation of the chaotic agglomeration of street vendors in Pasar Minggu and Pasar Tanah Abang, the dredging and reservoir normalisation projects to reduce flooding, and the inauguration of long-delayed Jakarta MRT and Jakarta LRT.
-As governor, Jokowi also appointed a non-Muslim 'lurah' (subdistrict chief) for the Muslim-majority subdistrict of Lenteng Agung despite protests by some residents.
-Former deputy governor Prijanto claimed that Jokowi had carried out maladministration when abusing government certificate asset of BMW Park by formalising another expired certificate.
+Other notable policies of his administration included a bureaucratic recruitment system known as lelang jabatan (lit. 'auction of office position'), which gave civil servants an equal chance to compete for certain posts by meeting the required qualifications; efforts to regulate the chaotic concentration of street vendors in Pasar Minggu and Pasar Tanah Abang; dredging and reservoir-normalisation projects to reduce flooding; and the commencement of the long-delayed Jakarta MRT and Jakarta LRT projects.
+As governor, Jokowi also appointed a non-Muslim lurah (subdistrict chief) to the Muslim-majority subdistrict of Lenteng Agung despite protests from some residents.
+Former deputy governor Prijanto claimed that Jokowi had committed maladministration by formalising another expired certificate in relation to the BMW Park government asset certificate.

-In 2013, Jokowi was reported to the National Commission on Human Rights over the eviction of the squatters near Pluit.
-In previous "political contracts", he had vowed not to evict residents to distant locations.
-Jokowi met with Pluit residents and Komnas HAM to explain the evictions were necessary for restoring water catchment to reduce flooding and that families were being relocated to low-cost apartments.
+In 2013, Jokowi was reported to the National Commission on Human Rights over the eviction of squatters near Pluit.
+In earlier "political contracts", he had promised not to relocate residents to distant places.
+Jokowi met with Pluit residents and Komnas HAM to explain that the evictions were necessary to restore water catchment areas in order to reduce flooding, and that affected families were being moved to low-cost apartments.

 Elections

-The media popularity of Jokowi on Indonesian politics and the Indonesian economy has been termed the "Jokowi Effect".
-When Jokowi was declared as a presidential candidate in the 2014 presidential election it is believed that the popularity of the Indonesian Democratic Party of Struggle was boosted to 30% in the 2014 legislative election.
-Meanwhile, in the capital market, the effect is said to have stimulated the Indonesian stock market and Rupiah, because Jokowi was regarded as having a clean track record.
-The Jokowi Effect was also commonly cited as a reason for Prabowo Subianto's victory in the 2024 Indonesian presidential election.
+Jokowi's popularity in Indonesian politics and the economy has been termed the "Jokowi Effect".
+When he was declared a candidate in the 2014 presidential election, it was believed to have boosted the popularity of the Indonesian Democratic Party of Struggle to 30 per cent in the 2014 legislative election.
+In the capital market, the effect was also said to have boosted the Indonesian stock market and the Rupiah, as Jokowi was regarded as having a clean track record.
+The Jokowi Effect was likewise widely cited as a factor in Prabowo Subianto's victory in the 2024 Indonesian presidential election.